omeraloni/pcap-to-csv/README.md

 - Convert PCAP/PCAPNG files to CSV format.
 - Extract and store packet information such as time, source, destination, source port, destination port, and protocol.
+- For TCP packets, extract and store TCP flags in a formatted list.

 ## Requirements